mitsuba-renderer/mitsuba3/docs/src/developer_guide/polarization.rst

     :linenos:

     // From `include/mitsuba/core/traits.h`
-    template <typename T> using depolarize_t = ...
+    template <typename T> using unpolarized_spectrum_t = ...

     // Example use case
-    using UnpolarizedSpectrum = depolarize_t<Spectrum>;
+    using UnpolarizedSpectrum = unpolarized_spectrum_t<Spectrum>;

-3. There exists a helper function to extract the :math:`(1, 1)` entry of the Mueller matrix / Stokes vector.
-This is used for instance when writing the final output color to the film (at least when no output of the polarization state is requested, see Section `Rendering output`_ later), or to stochastically terminate paths with Russian roulette based on the current path throughput independent of polarization.
+| 3.
+There exists a helper function to extract the :math:`(1, 1)` entry of the Mueller matrix / Stokes vector.
+Essentially, it will turn any ``Spectrum`` value into an ``UnpolarizedSpectrum``.
+| This is used in a few places in the renderer where we do not care about the additional polarization information tracked by the Mueller matrix.
+For instance, when performing Russian Roulette (stochastic termination of long light paths) based on the current path throughput or when writing a final RGB pixel value to the image, see Section `Rendering output`_.

 .. code-block:: cpp
     :linenos:

     // From `include/mitsuba/core/spectrum.h`

-    // Return the (1,1) entry of a Mueller matrix.
-Identity function for all other-types. template <typename T>
+    template <typename T>
-    depolarize_t<T> depolarize(const T& s) {
+    unpolarized_spectrum_t<T> unpolarized_spectrum(const T& s) {
         if constexpr (is_polarized_v<T>) {
             // First entry of the Mueller matrix is the unpolarized spectrum return s(0, 0);